 Kubie (1971) is perhaps one of the only researchers who diametrically oppose the use of humor in all clinical situations.
 He asserts that humor is indulgent, selfish, and indirect on the part of the therapist and serves little purpose for the patient.
 Kubie is concerned that humor may cause the patient to become confused, angry, hurt, or placating.
 He worries that patients may “suffer in silence” with their reactions to therapist-initiated humor.

 However, the underlying assumption is that humor is perhaps an unintended weapon rather than a skillful tool.
 Without conscious practice, education, and self-awareness, it can be ran that risk.
 However, in line with some recently advanced ideas about the importance of authenticity and use of the self in therapy, one also might argue that to deny humor, would be to deny a genuine and perhaps instinctual reaction to the world and oneself.

 While most will agree in the possibility of these occurrences, the problems with humor are not viewed as universal.
 In contrast, Kunin is convinced that three traits of sanity include humor, hope, and humility.
 (Kunin, 1971) Many of these can be developed in our clients through the role modeling or trust-building in the therapeutic process.

 The use of therapist-initiated humor in short-term psychotherapy may be especially helpful.
 This allows the clinician to broach difficult subjects more quickly and lessen client defenses, thereby bypassing strong defenses.
-(Schaengold, 1971) Since humor is a part of life, it may create a sense of emotional distance to completely avoid it in a therapeutic relationship.
+(Schaengold, 1971) Since humor is a normal and healthy part of life, it may create a sense of emotional distance to completely avoid it in a therapeutic relationship.

 Shaw (1961) states “Humor…is a mutual agreement to respect each other’s needs for defense.”
 In other words, we sometimes need to “save face” to acknowledge our feelings or experiences.
 He goes on further to say that this teaches a “reciprocal dignity,” resulting in the rise of self-esteem, awareness, and communication.
 (Buckman, 1994, 79) Humor provides both psychic space and energy to address difficult issues, while helping ease the client into them, and communicate the therapist’s recognition of their depth.